 What are the risk factors for late-onset and early childhood hearing loss?

 The Joint Committee on Infant Hearing (JCIH) recommends in the JCIH Position Statement 2007 that infants who have a risk factor for late onset hearing loss should have at least one comprehensive audiologic evaluation by 24 to 30 months of age.
 Testing should also occur any time there is parent, caregiver or professional concern regarding communication development.

 Additional resources for families and providers

-Children’s Special Health Care Service (CSHCS) is a program within the Michigan Department of Community Health that can help families with medical coverage and referral for specialty services and support.
+Children’s Special Health Care Service (CSHCS) is a program within the Michigan Department of Health and Human Services that can help families with medical coverage and referral for specialty services and support.
 The fees associated with the cost of the diagnostic evaluation may be covered under private insurance, Medicaid or CSHCS.
 For more information about CSHCS visit http://michigan.gov/mdch/0,1607,7-132-2942_4911_35698-15087--,00.html

 Physician reporting hearing results form